 - Will the link behind the code include analytics tags for tracking?

-QR codes can also be created in bulk programmatically and personalized for any number of users and can be sent directly to your printer.
+QR codes can also be generated in bulk programmatically and personalized for any number of users and can be sent directly to your printer.
 If that is a requirement, make sure your QR solution provider has an API for your technical team.

 Once you have answers to these questions and requirements, discuss your QR code design with your solution partner and allow them to review your marketing material before it's published and goes into production.